AI Motion Designer: Do You Still Need a Human Motion Graphics Designer in 2026?

 This means motion graphics are no longer gatekept by technical expertise.
 A founder can create them.
 A social media manager can create them.
 A sales team can create them for their demo videos.
 Anyone who can write a sentence can make a motion graphic.

-Where Human Motion Designers Still Win
+Where Do Human Motion Designers Still Win?

 AI motion designers are not a complete replacement for human talent.
 There are categories of work where human designers still deliver meaningfully better results.